marcoparello/CTF-Writeups/SANS-Holiday-Hack-2023/Film-Noir-Island/KQL-Kraken-Hunt.md

 Hey another NFT Credly badge!
 Hopefully the market doesn't crash before the challenge becomes available.
 That would suck wouldn't it?
 Anyway I put my entire life savings into NFT's let me check their value right now.
 Oh no.

-Note - Hopefully Santa Claus has working backups because those files are **GONE**
+Note - Hopefully Santa Claus has working backups because those files are **GONE**.